-If the baffle is removed the chimney/flue way can be swept through the appliance (top flue outlet with no damper fitted).
+If the baffle is removed the chimney/flue way can be swept through the appliance (if no damper is fitted and the top flue connection is used).

 Stove Body

 The stove is finished with a heat resistant paint and this can be cleaned with a soft brush.
 Do not clean whilst the stove is hot; wait until it has cooled down.
 The finish can be renovated with Hunter stove paint.